skrysm/devlog/content/articles/kubernetes/terminology.md

 Lease
 : A resource type used in [leader election](leader-election.md).

+Persistent
+: Used as opposite of *ephemeral*.
+For example, a persistent volume is *not* bound the lifetime of the Pod it belongs to.

 Pod
 : A grouping of one or more containers.
 See [Pods](resources/pods.md) for more details.